 - Failovers: Failovers are triggered by anomalies, such as primary node failures or server malfunctions.

 In most cases, you can restart the application or configure the application with the automatic reconnection mechanism to resolve these issues.
 However, these issues may not be taken into account in the early stages of the development due to the short development lifecycle.
 This leads to a large number of exceptions or service interruptions.
-PolarDB supports the persistent connection feature to prevent connectivity issues caused by O&M activities or anomalies, such as specification upgrades, switchovers, minor version upgrades, or server malfunctions.
-Persistent connections can improve the availability of PolarDB.
+PolarDB for MySQL supports the persistent connection feature to prevent connectivity issues caused by O&M activities or anomalies, such as specification upgrades, switchovers, minor version upgrades, or server malfunctions.
+Persistent connections can improve the availability of PolarDB for MySQL.

 How connections are kept alive

 Each session in a PolarDB for MySQL cluster consists of a frontend connection between the application and PolarProxy, and a backend connection between PolarProxy and the backend database.
 After the persistent connection feature is enabled, when PolarProxy disconnects from the current primary node and connects to a new primary node, the connection (the session shown in the application) between PolarProxy and the application is kept alive.
 PolarProxy establishes a connection to the new primary node and then restores the session to the state before the switchover is performed.
 This makes the entire switchover transparent to the application.

 Typically, a MySQL session includes the following information: system variables, user variables, temporary tables, character set encoding, transaction status, and PREPARE statement status.
 In this topic, the status of character set encoding is used as an example to demonstrate how the status of a session changes before and after persistent connection is enabled.

 A connection is established between the application and PolarProxy and the

 set names utf8; statement is executed.
 In this case, the session is in the